cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

     * **Inputs:**
       * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).
   * `cloudify.interfaces.validation.creation` See the [Common Validations section](#Validations).
 Additional validations that take place:
-    * Validation for the private key path supplied not to exist if it's a new keypair resource.
+    * Validation that the provided private key path does not exist for a new keypair resource.
-    * Validation for the private key path supplied to exist and have the correct permissions and/or owner if it is an existing keypair resource.
+    * Validation that the provided private key path does exist and includes the correct permissions and/or owner for an existing key pair resource.
     * **Inputs:**
       * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).